Marlins finally get to go home after beating Blue Jays 14-11

 BUFFALO, N.Y.
-(AP) — If Magneuris Sierra and the Miami Marlins were looking for special souvenirs to bring home from their extra long road trip, they found them with a big extra-inning win and a hold on first place.

-Sierra hit a go-ahead single in the 10th inning and the Marlins overcame Toronto’s seven home runs to outlast the Blue Jays 14-11 Wednesday night in the final game of their season-opening, three-week odyssey.
+(AP)Magneuris Sierra hit a go-ahead single in the 10th inning and the Miami Marlins overcame Toronto’s seven home runs to outlast the Blue Jays 14-11 Wednesday night in the final game of their season-opening, three-week road trip.

-”It seems like the perfect game to end this trip, a game out of the ordinary,” Marlins manager Don Mattingly said.

-After this detour to Sahlen Field, Miami finally gets to play its pandemic-delayed opener at Marlins Park.
+After this detour to Sahlen Field, the Marlins finally get to go home.

-The Marlins, however, had their return home delayed when an outbreak of COVID-19 occurred, forcing seven games to be postponed and a quarantine in Philadeelphia.
+The Marlins, however, had their return home delayed when an outbreak of COVID-19 occurred, forcing seven games to be postponed.

 Despite the travel woes, the Marlins have had at least a share of first place in the NL East every day so far this season.